 Dr. Woodruff has also advocated for gender specificity in clinical trials in an effort to better understand the effects that technologies and procedures have on women and is the Founder and Director of the Women's Health Research Institute.

 As an educator and mentor, Dr. Woodruff works hard to encourage young women to pursue careers in the sciences, and has developed the Oncofertility Saturday Academy in conjunction with the Young Women’s Leadership Charter School as a way to involve high school girls in college level science.
 She serves on the Endocrine Society Council and the Society for the Study of Reproduction Board of Directors.
 Her awards include the Distinguished Teaching Award (2000), the Mentor of the Year Award (2009) and the Distinguished Woman in Medicine and Science (2009) from Northwestern University.
 She was also honored by the Alumnae of Northwestern University with their Distinguished Alumnae Award (2008).
 She has been honored nationally with awards from the American Women in Science (AWIS) (2008) Innovator Award, the American Medical Women Association (AMWA) Gender Equity Award (2009), and the “Speaking of Women's Health” Distinguished Service Award (2007).
 She was elected a fellow of the American Association for the Advancement of Science (2005) and awarded the Endocrine Society’s Richard E. Weitzman Memorial Award (2000).

 Please check out Dr. Woodruff's personal website at woodrufflab.org

-Please check out the Institute for Women's Health Research website here.
+Please check out the Women's Health Research Institute website.